-Today’s blog will discuss knee anatomy, common painful conditions, and how they are treated, from a conventional medicine and Traditional Chinese Medicine (TCM) point of view.
+Today’s blog will discuss knee anatomy, common painful conditions, and how they are treated, from conventional medicine and Traditional Chinese Medicine (TCM) point of view.

 The knee is a complex hinge joint connecting the femur (thigh bone), tibia (shin), fibula (on the outer side of the shin), and patella (kneecap).
 It is lubricated with encapsulated synovial fluid that protects the bones from rubbing against each other, similar to the function of oil protecting moving parts in a car.
-Several fluid-filled sacs called bursae reduce friction within the knee as well.
+Several fluid-filled sacs called bursae to reduce friction within the knee as well.

-The knee is designed to bear our weight, while providing movement.
-It takes stresses we may put upon it, from walking on a level surface, to running up and down stairs, lifting heavy weights, or playing football or hockey.
+The knee is designed to bear our weight while providing movement.
+It takes stresses we may put upon it, from walking on a level surface to running up and downstairs, lifting heavy weights, or playing football or hockey.
 It is stabilized by ligaments and cartilage, which protect and keep the knee lined up so it can function optimally.
 They include:

-- Medial and lateral meniscus—these are crescent shaped shock-absorbing discs that allow knee movement so that the bones don’t rub against each other.
+- Medial and lateral meniscus—these are crescent-shaped shock-absorbing discs that allow knee movement so that the bones don’t rub against each other.
 They are supplied by nerves, which help us balance;

 - Articular cartilage: more shock-absorbers, located on the bony surfaces within the knee joint;

 - Medial and lateral collateral ligaments (MCL and LCL)— these keep the knee from moving from side to side;

 - Anterior and posterior cruciate ligaments (ACL and PCL)—prevent the knee from sliding forwards and backward.